manuGil/fair-code/README.md

 1. Create a new repository using this template.
 2. Clone the reposiotry to your local machine.
-3. Edit the text between [].
-Explanation of the expected conted for each section appear between [], and they should be removed.
+3. Edit the text between [ ].
+Explanations of the expected content for each section appear between [], and they should be removed.
 Leave text ousite [] unchanged.
 4. Start coding

-*Delete this text above when used in your repository*
+*Delete this text above when this template in your repository*

 [In two of three sentences describe what is the purpose of the repository]

+[Repository Description: In two or three sentences, describe the purpose of the  repository]

 ## Installation

-[Discribe the process of installing the code in each of the intented platforms (e.g. Window 10, MacOS, etc.]
-When ever relevant split the installation procedure for users and developers.
+[Describe the installation and environment setup process to work with the code in each of the intended platforms (e.g. Window 10, MacOS, etc. Whenever relevant, write separate sections on installation procedures for users and developers.]

 ### For Users

 #### [For Patform A]

 **Requirements**
-- [List the sofware or technologies the code depends on, and add hyperlink to the sources whenever they exists.]
+- [List the software and/or technologies on which the code depends, and add hyperlinks to the sources whenever possible.]
-- [Also state any relevant hardware requirements.]
+- [State any relevant hardware requirements.]

 [List and describe each step required to install the software.
-Use a description/example pattent.]
+Use a description/example format.]
 [For example:]

 [1.
 Install dependencies ]